sashad/Products.CustomZMI/README.md

 # Products.CustomZMI
-There is a Zope product to customize ZMI
+It is a Zope product to customize ZMI of ZOPE 5

 ## Installation